 What power do we have?
 Same as before: public pressure.
 Here’s why we can’t let up:

 - We have the support of politicians at all three levels of government, representing all major opposition parties in the Ontario Legislature (NDP, Liberal, and Green).

-- We have written thousands of letters to Premier Ford and to Ministers Clark, MacLeod, and Scott; to all the Conservative MPPs in the 416 region, and to many others in the Legislature.
+- We have written thousands of letters to Premier Ford and to Ministers Clark, MacLeod, and Scott (now Surma); to all the Conservative MPPs in the 416 region, and to many others in the Legislature.